Datablazer007/myfirstproject/README.md

 this is also looking more like programming - tor!
 ## testing basic syntax
-there are many more syntax cheat codes on markdowncheatsheet webpage
+there are many more syntax cheat codes on markdowncheatsheet webpage this cheat page is a go to for learning more syntax